How to Troubleshoot Data Being Read from Cold Storage in Firebolt

 If SHOW CACHE returns a value around 80%, then the cache is full, and the cold reads are most likely due to not enough cache to store necessary data.
 This would indicate the engine size should be increased, either by using larger nodes or increasing the number of nodes.

 If SHOW CACHE returns a value of less than 80%, then the data needed by the query was not previously loaded.
-Perhaps the table was not warmed up at all, or partially warmed up, and the query was unexpectedly needing data from further in the past than the warmup process allowed for.
-The options here are to either let the data come into cache as it is needed, or run a warmup query to bring the data into cache.
+Perhaps the table was not warmed up at all, or partially warmed up, and the query was unexpectedly needing data not included in the warmup process.
+The options here are to either let the data come into cache as it is needed, or run a warmup query to bring the data into cache

 Full Example Code